Avian, Exotic, And Zoological Medicine

 • Mammals: rabbits, guinea pigs, chinchillas, mice, rats, hamsters

-• Reptiles: turtles, tortoises, lizards, snakes
+• Reptiles (except for venomous): turtles, tortoises, lizards, snakes

 • Amphibians: frogs, salamanders, and caecilians